Jasmine Field, North Sea, United Kingdom

 Jasmine wellhead platform

-The Jasmine field will use the Jasmine Wellhead Platform (JWHP) for production.
-The platform will be supported by a four leg 5,440t jacket and nine piles.
-It will contain 24 slots and topsides weighing 5,500t.
+The Jasmine field uses the Jasmine Wellhead Platform (JWHP) for production.
+The platform is supported by a four-leg 5,440t jacket and nine piles.
+It contains 24 slots and topsides weighing 5,500t.

-The platform will be connected to the Jasmine Living Quarters through a 480t bridge, 100m in length.
-It will have a capacity of 300MMSCFD of gas and 90,000b/d of condensate.
+The platform is connected to the JLQ through a 480t bridge, 100m in length.
+It has a capacity of 300MMSCFD of gas and 90,000b/d of condensate.
 A test separator and flare are also part of the platform.

 Judy riser platform

-A new riser platform called the Judy riser platform (JRP) will be added to the production facilities at the Judy field.
-The JRP will be supported by a four leg 5,400t jacket with eight piles.
-It will contain 12 slots and topsides weighing 6,200t.
+A new riser platform called the Judy riser platform (JRP) was added to the production facilities at the Judy field.
+The JRP is supported by a four-leg 5,400t jacket with eight piles.
+It contains 12 slots and topsides weighing 6,200t.

-The JRP will be connected to the existing Judy platform via a 100m-long bridge, weighing 670t.
-It will feature primary oil and gas separation facilities, flash gas compression and product cooling facilities.
+The JRP is connected to the existing Judy platform via a 100m-long bridge, weighing 670t.
+It features primary oil and gas separation facilities, flash gas compression and product cooling facilities.

-WorleyParsons will conduct detailed engineering study for the new facilities at the Jasmine field.
+WorleyParsons conducted a detailed engineering study for the new facilities at the Jasmine field.
 It was contracted in November 2010 to conduct a FEED study and provide procurement services for the JWHP, JRP, JLQ, the multiphase pipeline and other facilities.
 WorleyParsons earlier conducted concept and feasibility studies for the project.

 ConocoPhillips contracted Subsea 7 in November 2010 for manufacturing and installing the Jasmine pipeline.
-Subsea 7 will also install a 9km power and communications cable between the JRP and the JLQ, along with other umbilicals and tie-ins.
+Subsea 7 also installed an 8.9km power and communications cable between the JRP and the JLQ, along with other umbilicals and tie-ins.

 AMEC was contracted for fabrication and construction of the riser platform.
-The company will also be responsible for the assembling and commissioning of the new Jasmine facilities.
+The company was responsible for the assembling and commissioning of the new Jasmine facilities.

-The jackets for the JWHP and JRP will be constructed by Rossetti Marino.
+The jackets for the JWHP and JRP were constructed by Rossetti Marino.

-In April 2010 Dragados Offshore was awarded the contract for construction of the topsides of the JWHP and JRP.
-Scope of work for Dragados includes engineering and construction of the jackets.
-Dragados will also construct the connecting bridge between the JWHP and JRP.
+In April 2010, Dragados Offshore was awarded the contract for construction of the topsides of the JWHP and JRP.
+Scope of work for Dragados included engineering and construction of the jackets.
+Dragados also constructed the connecting bridge between the JWHP and JRP.

-Italy's Saipem will be responsible for transport and installation of the platforms.
+Italy’s Saipem was responsible for the transport and installation of the platforms.